department-of-veterans-affairs/va.gov-cms/READMES/devops/aws-assets.md

 - `svc-dsva-vagov-staging-cms-files`
 - `svc-dsva-vagov-staging-cms-test-files`

-The following account may be necessary for GitHub Actions workflows to interact with AWS resources.
+The following account may be necessary for GitHub Actions workflows (currently under the purview of Accelerated Publishing) to interact with AWS resources.

 - `svc-gh-vagov-ap-user`